 Configure Optional Features such as the VNET you want to use, setting a Static Public IP address allowing management ports inbound through Firewall e.g. HTTPS and SSH:

 Step 6 – Confirm Public IP address and login

 Once the SBC has been deployed you will have a static IP address displayed:

 If you allowed HTTPS through the NSG (Firewall) you should now be able to access the SBC using the credentials you supplied when creating the VM:

 Note: I would either advise having an internal resource that can reach the SBC “LAN IP” or at the very least tie down the rules to only allow access from certain IP addresses.

 Now the SBC is effectively deployed.
-In Part 2 I’ll go over how to configure the SBC to use Direct Routing in Azure.
-For instructions for a ‘standard’ supported AudioCodes SBC, check my blog post Teams Direct Routing with an AudioCodes SBC
+In Part 2 I’ll go over how to configure the SBC to use Direct Routing in Azure specifically.
+For general instructions in configuring an AudioCodes SBC with Direct Routing, check my blog post Teams Direct Routing with an AudioCodes SBC